thoughtbot/trail-map/trails/test-driven-development.md

 * Make the test pass by writing the simplest implementation possible.
 * Refactor.
 * Understand the basics of mocking and stubbing in unit tests.
+* Name each phase of the Four Phase Test.
+* Identify a Mystery Guest.

 Ongoing reference
 -----------------